blinkist/timezone-teleporter/README.md

 # => [51.165691, 10.451526]
 ```

-*Note: If time zone is not found, `TimezoneTeleporter.teleport` will return the origin coordinates.*
+*Note: If time zone is not found, `TimezoneTeleporter.teleport` will return the origin coordinates unless silent_mode is set to false.*

 ## Development